IreneGithundi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This is a script that prints all possible combinations of two letters, except oo
 ## 13-print_float
 This is a script that prints a number in the environment variable NUM with two decimal places, followed by a new line.
+## 100-decimal_to_hexadecimal
+This is a script that converts a number from base 10 stored in the environment variable DECIMAL to base 16, followed by a new line.